 - 8. In the Host Name field, type the host name (sometimes called the domain name) for your account. - 9.
-For a No-IP account or DynDNS account, in the User Name field, enter the user name for your account. - 10.
-For a NETGEAR account, in the Email field, type the email address for your account. - 11.
+For a no-IP Dyn account, in the User Name field, enter the user name for your account. - For a NETGEAR account at no-IP, in the Email field, type the email address for your account. - 11.
 In the Password (6-32 characters) field, type the password for your DDNS account. - 12.
 Click the Apply button.